karuppiah7890/cheatsheets/macos.md

 `delete` in MacOS works like `Backspace` in windows, yes - it deletes the characters behind the cursor.
 To delete characters in front of the cursor, use `Fn + delete` :)

+14. How to minimize window with keyboard shortcut?

+Usually the shortcut `Command + M` works in most MacOS applications.

+15. How to maximize window with keyboard shortcut?

+When there's window of the application and it's been minimized, you can use `Command + Tab` to focus on the application, and let go of the `Tab` key press after focussing on the application, but don't let go of the key press of `Command` while doing this, while having `Command` key pressed, press `Option` key too and then let go of the `Command` key to see the window get maximized.

+16. How to find the definition of a word in Spotlight using Dictionary app?

+Many results will be shown.
+To move to the definition, use `Command + L` to reach the definition result showing dictionary app result